silviamaggi/smd-com/_pages/privacy-policy.md

 <h2 class="display-6">Your personal data</h2>

-The website is built with [Jekyll](https://jekyllrb.com/){:target="_blank" rel="noopener"}, which is a static web generator, therefore it does not collect any personal data about visitors.
+The website is built with [Jekyll](https://jekyllrb.com/){:target="_blank" rel="noopener"}, which is a static web generator, and it does not collect any personal data about visitors.

 ### Embedded content from other websites